RACE COMMITTEE SIGN-UP

 Every family must perform the duties of Race Committee twice per season.
 There are generally two families working together, and we make sure to pair a new family with a returning family.
 Your registration is not complete until you have signed up!

-The race committee signups are listed below.
 If you have any issues, please email the commodore.

 What to do when I am on Race Committee?